 That said, the higher-value the bonus, the more likely it is to motivate students to finish.
-A one on one phone call where they get to pick your brain, is more enticing than a free download.
+A one-on-one phone call where they get to pick your brain, is more enticing than a free download.

 If you’re more the competitive type, you can also make it a game.
 Reward the first three who finish with something special.
-Perhaos everyone gets to join in on a weekly group coaching call once they finish, but your top three finishers get 3 one-on-one calls.
+Perhaps everyone gets to join in on a weekly group coaching call once they finish, but your top three finishers get 3 one-on-one calls.

-For some students, the possibility of WINNING something is enough to send their determination into overdrive.
+For some students, the possibility of winning something is enough to send their determination into overdrive.

 3. Encourage them to learn on the go

-Students might feel like they don’t want to be tied to their computers for 8 hours while they work through your course.
+Students might feel like they don’t want to be tied to their computers for eight hours while they work through your course.
 Make sure that they know they can learn on the go, away from their desks.